codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

 It's a very simplistic application and everything is saved to a json file.
 Recently I thought that having everything synced between my personal and work laptops would be a great idea.

-Getting a relational database for that would be very annoying, I don't want do deal with a schema right now also I don't want to be stuck with my past decisions, and the application is already saving a json file, for this case DynamoDB is a good option (and if we chose a rdbms I could not write about Dynamo).
+Getting a relational database for that would be very annoying, I don't want to deal with a schema right now also I don't want to be stuck with my past decisions, and the application is already saving a json file, for this case DynamoDB is a good option (and if we chose an rdbms I could not write about Dynamo).

 ## Part 1 - Getting access to DynamoDB and the `aws` CLI